Sales & Marketing Alignment Best Practices

 Why it matters: Teams without cross-functional knowledge create 40% to 50% more handoff errors and qualification mistakes.

-How to implement: Quarterly training sessions where sales teaches marketing about buyer personas and objections, while marketing educates sales on lead sources and campaign context.
-Include joint client calls and deal reviews.
+How to implement: Quarterly training sessions put sales in the room to teach marketing about buyer personas and objections, while marketing educates sales on lead sources and campaign context.
+Joint client calls and deal reviews close the remaining gaps.

 What it produces: Lead qualification accuracy improves 50% to 55% and sales team marketing knowledge scores increase 85% to 90%.